ivamitran/Python_Beginner_Practice/README.md

-# vSCode---Beginner-Practice
+# VSCode_Beginner_Practice

-This is just me practicing with Python while getting used to using GitHub.
-This isn't much, but I hope to pursue actual projects in the future.
+This is just me practicing creating algorithms in Python while getting more versed with GitHub.